oWretch/java-migration-copilot-samples/asset-manager/WORKSHOP.md

 1. After each step, please manually input "continue" to confirm and proceed.
 1. Wait for the assessment to be completed and the report to be generated.
 1. Review the **Summary** report.
 Select **Propose Solution** to view the proposed solutions for the issues identified in the summary report.
-1. For this workshop, deselect all solutions and select **Use Azure Database for PostgreSQL** in the Solution report, then select **Confirm Solution**.
+1. For this workshop, deselect all solutions and select **Migrate to Azure Database for PostgreSQL (SDK on Public Cloud)** in the Solution report, then select **Confirm Solution**.
 ![Confirm Solution](doc-media/confirm-postgresql-solution.png)
 1. In the Migrate report, click **Migrate**.